20101301-Alina-Hasan/Parallel-HyperLogLog/Parallel HyperLogLog For Scalable Cardinality Estimation.md

 Estimating the number of distinct elements, or cardinality, in large datasets is a common requirement in data analysis, network monitoring, and database systems.
 Traditional counting methods are often infeasible due to high memory consumption and processing time.
 To address this, **HyperLogLog (HLL)** has emerged as a probabilistic algorithm that offers high accuracy with low memory usage.
 It utilizes hashing techniques and statistical analysis to approximate cardinalities efficiently.

 However, as data volumes continue to grow, even efficient algorithms like HyperLogLog can face scalability issues.
 This motivates the incorporation of **parallel processing** to further reduce computation time.
-This paper discusses the feasibility and benefits of parallelizing HLL sketch computations, particularly when applied to transaction data.
+This documentation discusses the feasibility and benefits of parallelizing HLL sketch computations, particularly when applied to transaction data.

 ---